waterpepene/SpotiBar/README.md

 ## SpotiBar
+# A more minimalistic way to control Spotify.

 ![SpotiBar Image](https://i.imgur.com/KdGz7hF.png)

 This program, built mainly with Spotipy and PySimpleGUIQt provides an easier way to control songs on Spotify.